 • commercial accounting (often referred to as ´accrual accounting´)

 • fund accounting

-• empirical studies of the accounts (financial statements and notes) prepared by various nonprofit organizations
+• empirical studies of the accounts (with the attached financial statements) prepared by selected nonprofit organizations

 When completing the course, a student shall have the following learning outcome